-cPanel has a vast amount of log files which can be reviewed when errors occur.
-Whether you’re seeing an Internal Server Error or a blank page the cPanel log files will contain all of the information needed to diagnose and fix most issues.
+cPanel has a vast amount of log files which can be reviewed when errors happen.
+Whether you’re seeing an Internal Server Error or a blank page.
+The cPanel log files will contain all of the information needed to diagnose and fix most issues.
 Here we are going to point out the cPanel log files mostly used and show you how to find information in these files.
 If you need log files related to email like send and receive information and Exim then you can check our Exim Log Files post which details all the information related to Exim.

 Apache Log File

-The Apache log file will contain any information related to your HTTP service so, any error displayed on site like an Internal Server Error will be written to this file.
+Apache will log any information related to your HTTP service so.
 You can search the file for specific information using the grep command below.
 Replace [USERNAME] with the cPanel user having issues to bring back a full list of log incidents for that user.

 grep [USERNAME] /var/log/apache2/error_log